1harryjones1/article-generator/README.md

 # article-generator
-Generate an bespoke article with a plagiarism and AI check
+Generate a bespoke article with a plagiarism and AI check